Stick a fork in her…

 - We also repainted the baseboard just to make sure the new white matched perfectly.

-- We used white caulk along every single “seam” that the pieces of wood matched up to the wall (possibly a tad of overkill, but worth it to us).
+- We used white caulk along every single “seam” that the pieces of wood matched up to the wall.

 - Wall color: Revere Pewter by Benjamin Moore

 - Board and Batten Paint: Satin Enamel White